torstenboettjer/python_mcp/README.md

 ## Gradio

-Gradio is a flexible UI layer for Python functions.
-It can be used as an interface to third-party API (e.g. OpenAI), LLM frameworks, custom-trained models or Hugging Face models.
+Gradio is a UI layer for Python functions, it provides an interface to third-party API (e.g. OpenAI), LLM frameworks, custom-trained models or Hugging Face models.
 Hugging Face is a platform to publish and consume pre-trained LLMs.
-Gradio offers several ways to integrate with them:
+Gradio offers several ways to integrate with LLMs:

 ### Hugging Face Inference Endpoints